 The objective is to make a very long rocket that also goes very high.
 The models must not crimp or fall apart during boost, and must recover safely.

-For the full rules for this event, please see the Super-Roc Altitude rules in the Pink Book.
+For the full rules for this event, please see the Super-Roc Altitude rules in the Model Rocket Sporting Code.

 Each flight is scored separately.
 Each flight is scored as the length (within the limits) times the altitude.
 This makes for some situations where motor availability will dictate minimum length models or maximum length models.

 Many rocketry vendors now sell tubes in 36 inch lengths, along with coupler stock that is also 36 inches long.
 Good Super-Roc models typically use minimum diameter tubing with very long couplers to bridge multiple sections of tube.
 Some modelers use glue, ‘blackshaft’ tubing, or tape to reinforce the lengths of tube.
 Another trick is to add coupler sections every few inches inside the model, which can make it stronger.